thepracticaldev/1pr/README.md

 - Compare values with `===` and `!==` for type safety
 - Don't extend prototypes of native objects (e.g. `Array` or `Date`)
 - Don't use the comma operator
-- Avoid declaring a variable that's already declared in a higher scope
+- Avoid declaring variables that are already declared in a higher scope
 - Avoid declaring variables and not using them